coleifer/huey/docs/api.rst

     :param connection_pool: a redis-py ``ConnectionPool`` instance.
     :param url: url for Redis connection.
     :param client_name: name used to identify Redis clients used by Huey.
+    :param bool notify_result: use a blocking-pop on a result-ready key to enable low-latency result reading.
+    :param int notify_result_ttl: TTL for result-ready key to automatically expire un-awaited results.

     Redis storage that uses a different data-structure for the task queue in order to support task priorities.